Top Five Reasons To Visit Churchill Manitoba

 The surrounding wild beauty of Northern Manitoba makes Churchill a prime destination for visitors looking for cool adventures off the beaten path.
 Close encounters with wildlife aside, Churchill offers outdoor enthusiasts a myriad of adventurous options from kayaking and hiking to dog mushing and stand up paddle boarding.
 Each season brings its own beauty and the surrounding sub-arctic scenery will take your breath away.

-Explore the history of the town and its importance as a saltwater northern port, indulge in delicious cuisine and get swept up in the local hospitality.
+Explore the history of the town and its importance as a saltwater northern port, experience unique Indigenous culture, indulge in delicious cuisine and get swept up in the local hospitality.
 Churchill is sure to leave a lasting impression.